simonsejse/DIS-webapp-project/README.md

 Image here

 ## Use of regular expressions
 We effectively use regular expressions to ensure, that any route other than the sign-in and registration pages will be protected by the authentication middleware, requiring users to be authenticated (i.e., to have a valid token) to access them.
-This is done in the file [middleware.ts](./src/middleware.ts), where the matcher array contains the regular expression, that matches the routes.
+This is done in  [middleware.ts](./src/middleware.ts), where the matcher array contains the regular expression, that matches the routes.
 The method can be seen below:
 ```typescript
 export const config = {
   matcher: ["/((?!auth/signin|auth/register).*)"],